chrisweb/web-audio-api-player/README.md

 Note: You might have read (like I did) a lot of outdated web audio articles which stated the web audio element lacks a lot of features the web audio API and that hence it is not suited to create complex audio software or for example be used in games where you might want to add effects and filters to sounds.
 This is not true anymore and especially not true for this library.
 Yes the audio element if used as a standalone lacks a lot of features.
 But this library does combine the web audio element with the web audio API, meaning that no matter what mode you chose the sound will be converted to an AudioSourceNode.

-If you use this library, the difference is only how the sound (song) gets retrieved:
+If you use this library, the difference is only how the sound (song) gets loaded:

 ##### PLAYER_MODE_AJAX